Caring for a sick child is a tough job

 - Soak the pair of thin socks in the bowl of ice water.
 When the socks are completely wet, remove them from the water and wring them out thoroughly.

-- Take a warm bath for 5-10 minutes.
+- Take a warm bath.
 Warming the feet first is very important for the effectiveness of the treatment.
 Wet sock treatment can be harmful if your feet are not warmed.
-Instead of a bath you may also soak your child’s feet in a bowl of very warm water (make the water temperature as warm as possible without burning your child of course).
+Instead of a bath, you may also soak your child’s feet in a bowl of very warm water (make the water temperature as warm as possible without burning your child of course).
 Once the feet have been warmed for 10 minutes do the next step.

 - Dry off feet (and body if a bath was taken) with a dry towel.